Presidential Postdoctoral Research Fellows

 We encourage early career scholars to pursue a career in academia by supporting their postdoctoral work at Princeton.

 This program recognizes and supports outstanding scholars primed to make important contributions in their fields.
 By bringing together scholars across science, engineering, social science, and the humanities, the program allows them to deepen their disciplinary expertise while testing out new ideas from other disciplines.
-These scholars contribute to the University’s excellence and its diversity, broadly defined, including members of groups underrepresented in the academy, those underrepresented in particular disciplines, or those working on topics of importance for underrepresented populations.
-The program aims to appoint an average of twelve postdoctoral fellows/associate research scholars per year, each holding a one-year appointment renewable for a second year.
+These scholars contribute to the University’s excellence and its diversity, broadly defined.
+The program aims to appoint an average of twelve postdoctoral fellows per year, each holding a one-year appointment renewable for a second year.

 Nomination Process